pscally1005/pscally1005.github.io/_posts/recipes/bread/DRAFT2025-07-12-af-loaf.markdown

 - psyllium husk
 - ground flaxseed
 - toast
 Description: After the success of my <a href="/recipes/almond-flour-rolls">Almond Flour Rolls</a>, I knew I had to scale the recipe up into a loaf of bread.
 The result is easily the best gluten free bread I've ever made or had (sorry <a href="/recipes/gluten-free-millet-bread">Gluten Free Millet Bread</a>, you've been dethroned).
 This almond flour bread is able to perfectly mimic the texture of standard wheat based bread, without the gluten and refined grains.
-Plus, this bread is higher in <a href="/misc/fats">healthy fats</a>, <a href="/misc/protein">protein</a>, and <a href="/misc/fiber">fiber</a> than traditional bread.
+Plus, this bread is higher in <a href="/misc/fats">healthy <a href="/misc/fats">fats</a></a>, <a href="/misc/protein">protein</a>, and <a href="/misc/fiber">fiber</a> than traditional bread.
 All without any yeast, meaning there's no waiting time
 Instructions:
 - Preheat your oven to 375F, and lightly grease a 9x5" bread pan